smartcrm/gplayuploader/README.md

 #### OBB

 The path to 1 or more expansion files
+> VersionCode of the first selected APK will be used as versionCode for OBB uploads!